derrickthomin/DJBB-Groovebox5000/README.md

 # DJBB-Groovebox5000
 Little groovebox that I'm still working on.
 The plan is to focus on features that increse the rythmic fun (as opposed to sound design-y features.. so think timing features, probability, swing, etc.).
 I'm slowly realizing that it's not the sounds - quality OR timbre - that really make a track, it's the rythm, so we shall focus on this.

+DISCLAIMER: The code is pretty messy as of now, but just wanted to get it out there.
+You will find plenty of unused variables, bugs, similar things done in various ways for no reason other than messin' around, etc.

 ## Demos
 https://www.youtube.com/shorts/VS3Zzbqb1rc